edemaine/coffeescript-for-python/README.md

 # CoffeeScript for Python programmers

+[CoffeeScript](http://coffeescript.org) is a programming language whose syntax is clearly designed to match much of [Python](http://www.python.org) (with additional inspirations from Perl, ECMAScript, etc.).
+But most documentation for CoffeeScript assumes knowledge of JavaScript, which CoffeeScript compiles to.
+This guide attempts to teach CoffeeScript to someone fluent in just Python, showing the slight tweaks needed to convert Python code into CoffeeScript code.

+## Why CoffeeScript instead of Python?

+The languages are similar, so why not stick to Python?
+The main reason is that CoffeeScript compiles to JavaScript, resulting in several advantages:

+1. It is much faster: Node 9 runs typical JavaScript 2-5x faster than the equivalent Python.
+This performance boost is thanks to extensive optimization, such as just-in-time compilation, because of the intense interest in web applications.
+2. It can run in any web browser, making it easy to distribute your software for people to play with: just embed it in a web page.
+This is also especially important for web development.
+3. When running in a browser, you gain access to many powerful GUI features in the browser, notably HTML/CSS (e.g. buttons), SVG, WebGL, and Canvas.
+   This makes it really easy to do complex graphics, both 2D and 3D.

 ## Quick Reference Guide

 > Should we have both "minimalist" and more-paren styles of CoffeeScript?